This post is also available in: हिन्दी (Hindi)

 • pale skin

-The flare-up of an episode of IBS or worsening of the symptoms may have no obvious triggers.
+After the types of IBS and symptoms of IBS you should also know about this, The flare-up of an episode of IBS or worsening of the symptoms of IBS may have no obvious triggers.
 Sometimes it may be triggered by the following things:

 Stress and anxiety